|

 • Location: 2335 Kalakaua Ave | Open: Daily 7 am to 11 pm

 Dukes came highly recommended to me during my last trip to Waikiki.
 Its location on Waikiki Beach makes it a draw for those staying nearby.
+Expect a lengthy wait to get a table.

 While the restaurant only claims to be gluten-friendly, the options for gluten-friendly were very few.
 Dukes can make sandwiches and burgers with a gluten-free bun, but salad dressings were limited.